eXist-db/existdb-ansible-role/README.md

 * `exist_mem_strdedup_enable` enables Java String Deduplication
 * `exist_mem_niocachetune_enable` works around a bug in java.nio that may lead to excessive memory usage in Java version < 11.
 This issue appears only in high load environments

+Out of Memory error settings for this eXist-db instance.
+These only take effect if the JVM runs out of memory for eXist-db to operate.
+As it is almost impossible to recover from a Java OutOfMemoryError, it is recommened to at least enable `exist_mem_exitoom_enable` as this will help possible further corruption to the eXist-db database itself.

+    exist_mem_exitoom_enable: yes
+    exist_mem_dumpoom_enable: no

+The `exist_mem_dumpoom_enable` setting will cause the JVM to write a Heap Dump file to `$EXIST_HOME/dump` if it runs out of memory.
+This can be useful for debugging possible Memory Leaks in eXist-db, or analyzing where eXist-db applications are consuming excessive memory.

     exist_major_version: 4

 You need to explicitly specify whether you are going to install an eXist-db 4.x